Exercise

 Skip this exercise today if the room, support surface, or equipment setup makes the first two reps feel unstable.

-Use 22-Minute Small-Room Upper Body when the cue is clear enough to repeat under light fatigue.
+Open 22-Minute Small-Room Upper Body when the cue is clear enough to repeat under light fatigue.

 Practical brief